euphonie/study-notes/Engineering Tools/Cloud/GCP/IAM.md

 **Default service account has Project Editor Role which can be dangerous, as it can delete resources**

 - Access scope still has to be created for a default service account
-	- Access scope lives only for the instance lifetime
+	- Access scope exists only for the instance lifetime

 *Note*.
 A service account is also a resource, and can have IAM policies on its own attached to it.

+#### Access scopes

+- Allow default access
+	- Narrow, allows read-only access to storage and Stackdriver Logging and monitoring.
+- Allow full access to all Cloud APIs
+- Set access for each API

 ## Organization